Requirements for Proposals

 - Serving beer during a presentation is welcome, but is not necessary, and should only be done as it relates to your topic.

-- Presentations are typically about 45 – 50 minutes long and should allow 10 – 15 minutes for questions at the end.
-The Homebrew Con Seminar Selection Committee welcomes alternate formats for presenting your seminar content, and you will have the opportunity to indicate this on the proposal application.
+- Presentations are typically 45-50 minutes long and should allow for questions at the end.
+The Homebrew con Seminar Selection committee welcomes alternate formats for presenting your seminar content, and you will have the opportunity ot indicate this on the proposal application.

 - Seminar presenters are given one complimentary full conference registration.

-- Travel, hotel and other associated expenses are not covered by the American Homebrewers Association.
+- Travel, hotel, and other associated expenses with the conferences are not covered by the American Homebrewers Association.

-- Supplier-generated presentations that only explore one specific product or solution will not be considered.
-Suppliers wishing to present specific information on their products should consider a sponsored demonstration.
-Proposals from suppliers are welcome when balanced approaches are presented and they do not mention specific products by name.
+- Suppliers wishing to present specific information on their products should consider a sponsored demonstration.
+Proposals from suppliers are welcome when balanced approaches and solutions to industry issues are presented and they do not mention specific products by name.

-- Alternative Fermentation – seminars focused on any non-beer fermentation including (but not limited to) mead, cider, sake, perry, cheese, bread, kimchi, etc.
+- Beyond Beer (Alternative Fermentation) – seminars focused on any non-beer fermentation including (but not limited to) mead, cider, sake, perry, cheese, bread, kimchi, etc.